 Frequently asked questions about moving to Fuerteventura or Lanzarote

-It depends on your preferences:
+Depends on your preferences:

-Do I need a car on these islands?
+Is it necessary to have a car on these islands?

-Yes, we handle that.
-The car can go in the same container or as separate cargo by sea.
-Additional cost: approximately 1,500–1,900 €.
+Yes, we handle it.
+Car in the same container or as separate cargo on ship.
+Additional cost ~€1,500-1,900.
 More details: vehicle transport in containers.

-What is the schooling situation for families?
+What is the educational offer like for families?

-Yes, regularly.
-The Corralejo–Playa Blanca route has frequent ferries, and our team can complete the move in a single day (load in the morning on one island, unload in the afternoon on the other).
-Very reasonable cost: 700–1,100 € depending on volume.
+Yes, frequently.
+The Corralejo-Playa Blanca route has constant ferry service, and our team can complete the relocation in 1 day (loading in the morning on one island, unloading in the afternoon on the other).
+Very reasonable cost: €700-1,100 depending on volume.

-Your move to Fuerteventura or Lanzarote
+Your relocation to Fuerteventura or Lanzarote